jayoung/MKtests_JY/README.md

 Useful, because the MK website will ignore changes in alignment positions where some sequences have Ns

 usage:
-    removeSeqsContainingNs.pl seqfile(s).fasta
+`removeSeqsContainingNs.pl seqfile(s).fasta`

 what it does:
-   removes all sequences containing 1 or more N bases.
+- removes all sequences containing 1 or more N bases.
-   Output file names will end in .noNseqs.fa also creates report file called removeNseq_results.txt to show how many seqs were removed/retained
+- output file names will end in .noNseqs.fa
+- also creates report file called removeNseq_results.txt to show how many seqs were removed/retained

 ## script 2 - takes a popfly fasta file, splits it by population (ignores small populations, by default)